-1. Harold Hazelip, long-time Dean of Harding Graduate School of Religion and Retired President of David Lipscomb University made the following assessment of the Bible in a Herald of Truth television sermon back in the 1970s:

-"We are assuming that it [the Bible] is the inspired word of God, though this certainly is also an area in which we should be open to whatever facts are pertinent.
-Any observer of religion is aware that our problem is a legitimate one" (7).

-- 2. John T. Willis, teacher in the religion department of Abilene Christian University, affirms that "...the Bible contains the word of God, but not ordinarily or absolutely as it is ordinarily read" ("Men Spoke...," 807).
+- 1. Harold Hazelip, President of David Lipscomb University, made the following assessment of the Bible in a Herald of Truth television sermon several years ago: "We are assuming that it [the Bible] is the inspired word of God, though this certainly is also an area in which we should be open to whatever facts are pertinent.
+Any observer of religion is aware that our problem is a legitimate one." - 2.
+John T. Willis, teacher in the religion department of Abilene Christian University, affirms that "...the Bible contains the word of God, but not ordinarily or absolutely as it is ordinarily read."
 He further opines: "There is no way to prove or disprove this claim [i.e., inspiration] absolutely, although arguments have been advanced on both sides of the issue [emph.
-DM]" (World and Literature, 11). - 3.
-According to Rubel Shelly Luke wrote his Gospel account from information he gathered after interviews with the Lord's associates and visits to various historical sites, from Mark's book, from an imaginary document called "Q," from preaching he heard, and from "scraps" ("Church in the Nineties").
-Modernistic critics of the Bible have long taught just such infidelity.
+DM]."3 - 3.
+According to Rubel Shelly, Luke wrote his Gospel account from information he gathered after interviews with the Lord's associates and visits to various historical sites, from Mark's book, from an imaginary document called "Q," from preaching he heard, and from scraps.4 Modernistic critics of the Bible have long taught just such infidelity.
 Did you know that the Sermon on the Mount (Mat.
-5-7) is also a compilation of "scraps"?
-(Cates, 28). - 4.
-Carroll D. Osburn, retired professor of the religion faculty of Abilene Christian University, ridicules the idea of verbal, plenary inspiration as "naive" and calls it "fundamentalism."
-He seems amused that any would advance the view that Truth in the Bible extends to scientific, historical, and geographical teachings as well as those on morals and religion.
+5-7) is also a compilation of "scraps"?5 - 4.
+Carroll D. Osburn of the religion faculty of Abilene Christian University ridicules the idea of verbal, plenary inspiration as "naive" and "fundamentalism."
+He seems amused that any would advance the view that truth in the Bible extends to scientific, historical, and geographical teachings as well as those on morals and religion.
 Amazingly, he then has the audacity to deceptively label himself a "conservative" despite his denial of the Scriptures' claims for themselves.
-He debunks the idea that one can really understand the Bible by studying the KJV (58, 62-62).
-Osburn believes the origin of Jude's letter lies shrouded in obscurity, but that it relies heavily upon several books of the "Jewish apocalyptic" in the Apocrypha (94, 107-113). - 5.
-The late Dowell Flatt was Chairman of the Bible department when our son, Andy, was a Bible major at Freed-Hardeman University (1985-1989).
-He had to argue the case for the authenticity of Mark 16:9-20 in one of Dowell's classes, for Dowell argued that it was not authentic.
-It has become public knowledge since from some of Flatt's former students that he was teaching the old modernistic and mythical "Q" documentary hypothesis.
-Winford Claiborne (one of Dowell's fellow-teachers in the Bible department for several years) stated to me in a phone conversation on November 4, 2002, that "there is no doubt that" Dowell taught this heresy.
-Furthermore, I have a copy of the class notes Flatt distributed to his students that verify this fact.
-So, we had a Bible Department Chairman who taught a heresy concerning the source of at least three of the Gospel accounts and denied the authenticity of a major section of one of those accounts.
-We also had an administration that tolerated the Chairman of its Bible Department who taught these grievous errors.
-Flatt suffered a complete emotional breakdown at one point and was forced to take an extended leave of absence.
-Earl Edwards was appointed in his place.
-When Flatt was recovered, Edwards rehired him as a teacher, and when word of Flatt's errors began to be circulated in 2002, Edwards forcefully defended Flatt, denying that he held or taught such doctrines.
+He debunks the idea that one can really understand the Bible by studying the KJV.6 Osburn believes the origin of Jude's letter lies shrouded in obscurity, but that it relies heavily upon several books of the "Jewish apocalyptic" in the Apocrypha.7

-Such men should be ashamed to pretend to be teachers of the Word of God, while not even believing the Bible is the Word of God in the sense that it claims to be.
+Such men are agnostics and doubters who should be ashamed to pretend to teach the Word of God.
+They do not even believe the Bible is the Word of God in the sense that it claims to be!

-It is amazing almost beyond comprehension that many men go on portraying themselves as "Gospel preachers" when they no longer (1) accept God's Word as being from Him, (2) will preach it and it alone to lost men, and (3) believe there is only one body, one faith, and one baptism.
-When men who profess to preach and teach the Bible as God's Very Word lose their faith, they should either repent or quit.
-Simple honesty demands that they quit destroying faith while supposedly engaging in the work of building it up.
-Rubel Shelly, one of the most serious offenders in this respect since 1983, wrote (in his rational early years) a powerful article titled, "Oh, for an Honest False Teacher."
-His comments in this article on the false teachers who left the church (per 1 John 2:19) are words he has long needed to apply to himself.
+It is amazing almost beyond comprehension that men go on portraying themselves as "Gospel preachers" when they no longer (1) accept God's Word as being from Him, (2) will preach it and it alone to lost men, and (3) believe there is only one body, one faith, and one baptism.
+When men who profess to preach and teach the Bible as God's very Word lose their faith, they should either repent or quit.
+Simple honesty demands that they quit destroying faith while supposedly engaging in the work of building it up!
+Rubel Shelly (cited above), one of the most serious offenders in this respect for over a decade now, wrote (in his rational early years) a powerful article titled, "Oh, for an Honest False Teacher."
+His comments in this article on the false teachers who left the church (per 1 John 2:19) are words he needs to apply to himself.
 He wrote so truly, as follows: